MBA Admission Requirements

-To be admitted to the MBA program, you need a completed bachelor's degree and an acceptable Graduate Management Admissions Test (GMAT) score or GRE equivalent.
-The required GMAT score depends upon your grade-point average for your bachelor's degree: The higher your grade-point average, the lower the required GMAT score; however, the lowest acceptable GMAT score is 450, regardless of your grade-point average.
+To be admitted into the MBA program, you need a completed bachelor's degree and an acceptable Graduate Management Admissions Test (GMAT) score or GRE equivalent.
+The required GMAT score depends upon your grade point average (GPA) for your bachelor's degree: The higher your GPA, the lower the required GMAT score; however, the lowest acceptable GMAT score is 450, regardless of your GPA.
 The lowest acceptable GPA is 2.75.
-If you are an international student, you will need to achieve a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or successfully complete English courses at our university.
+If you are an international student, you will need to achieve a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or successfully complete English courses at Emporia State.